Engaging with your electricity retailer

 How to find the best plan for you?

-Energy Made Easy is a free Australian Government energy price comparison service for households and small businesses in New South Wales, Queensland, South Australia, Tasmania and the Australian Capital Territory, that can be used to find and compare home and small business electricity and gas plans.
+Energy Made Easy is a free Australian Government energy price comparison service for households and small businesses in New South Wales, Queensland, South Australia, Tasmania and the Australian Capital Territory.
+It can be used to find and compare home and small business electricity and gas plans.

 Discounts and incentives you can ask about